 - 1. A nonrefundable application fee of \$30. - 2.
 Christian Experience Statement and Essay.
 The Statements should demonstrate satisfactory writing skills, an ability to reason, and a commitment to completing the respective degree. - 3.
 Official transcripts from each college and/or university attended since high school showing evidence of an accredited bachelor's degree with a minimum 2.5 GPA (on a 4.0 scale).
-Non- U.S. college transcripts must be submitted to World Education Services (WES) for evaluation. - 4.
+Non- U.S. college transcripts must be submitted to World Education Services (WES) for evaluation.
+Canadian school transcripts can be submitted without an evaluation. - 4.
 Two recommendations: pastor/ministry leader and general reference. - 5.
 Statement of Faith and Standard of Conduct.